joagre/ratatoskr/ideas/r.md

 ```

 > [!NOTE]
-> Note: Structural equality is used for key values
+> Structural equality is used for key values

 ## Classes